future-skill/future-skill.github.io/docs/create_an_exercise/Freecode_creator.md

 The possible usages are individual bitmaps or as sprite sheets.

 Images should typically be PNG image files with transparent backgrounds for the best result.
+There are many built in images that can be accessed without any need to upload them, see [Built in images](Images.md) for a full list.

 Sprite sheets needs a separate image atlas that define where each image in the sheet is placed, this atlas has to be in json format compatible with pixi.js.
+You can read more about this on the [Create Prite Sheet](Create_Sprite_Sheet.md) page.

 ### Background Color